Mostafizur008/mostafizur008/README.md

 I’m a Web developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with Laravel Framework but some Creativity I enjoy working with include Photoshop.

 ## EXPERIANCE :
-- 🔭 I’m currently working on Teach Panda Solution Ltd.
+- 🔭 I’m currently working on Palmal Group.
 - 🌱 I’m currently learning Laravel and Vue js.
 - 👯 I’m looking to collaborate on Github
 - 📫 How to reach me: Instagram, Facebook and LinkedIn.